QlDoors/minila-nano/README.md

 - **C7, C13** merged to **C7**
 - **C10, C12** merged to **C10**

-Additionally, to conserve power, LED pins have been swapped.

 ### Revised Pin Map

 The final configuration of the pin map is as follows: